852DuartePls/UNSTABLE-Spigot-VirtualStorages/README.md

 1. **Virtual Backpacks:** Players can access additional storage space through virtual backpacks.
 2. **Permission System:** Granular permissions control who can use virtual backpacks, ensuring balanced gameplay.
 3. **Reload Command:** Admins can reload permissions on-the-fly using the `vsreload` command.
 4. **Data Persistence:** Player backpack data is saved and loaded automatically, even across server restarts.
+The data is stored in a YAML file located inside the Data Folder of the plugin.
+This ensures that player inventories remain accessible across sessions and also provides easy editing of this file.
 ---

 **Installation:**